Fathom vs Otter.ai: Which Meeting AI Should You Pick in 2026?

 Can I use Fathom and Otter together?

 Both join meetings as visible bot participants by default.
 All standard jurisdictions require meeting participants to consent to recording.
 Both tools display the bot in the participant list and announce recording at the start.
-For meetings where a visible bot is inappropriate (sensitive client calls, regulated industries), Granola ($18/month) runs bot-free by capturing system audio locally on macOS.
+For meetings where a visible bot is inappropriate (sensitive client calls, regulated industries), Granola ($14/user/month) runs bot-free by capturing system audio locally.
 Fathom and Otter are bot-based only.